-1. First Offense: Parental Contact

-Police Contact

-10 Day Suspension and/or

-Expulsion

-2. Second Offense: Police Contact

-Expulsion

-☐ Length of suspension from school activities to be determined by Administration.
+- 1. First Offense: Parental Contact, Police Contact, 10 Day Suspension and/or Expulsion - 2.
+Second Offense: Police Contact, Expulsion - Length of suspension from school activities to be determined by administration.

+NMS: Students may be eligible to participate in the school's substance diversion program after a student's first drug offense.
+This may result in a reduction in disciplinary action.